hold·back (noun) A hidden payment manufacturers make to dealers on every vehicle sold. You were never supposed to know about it. That’s the point.

 True Cost Analysis

 Invoice price, holdback, and manufacturer incentives.
-What the dealer actually paid — and what that means for your offer.
+What the dealer actually paid.
+And what that means for your offer.

 Lease vs. Finance